angeloorru/fedora_cleanup/README.md

 (e.g., monthly or more).
 If you need them, uncomment the relevant lines in the script, save the file, and then run the script as described above.

+** The script assumes that you have Flatpak repositories enabled as well.
+If you do not, please comment out or remove the Flatpak scripts, as they are unnecessary and may cause the Terminal to throw an error.

 ### Sample Output
 ![Sample Output](images/sample_output.png)